113ll3/Ibmclouddocscli/idt/troubleshooting_idt.md

 #### Resolution
 {: #resolution3}

-Be sure that the namespace in the deploy image target matches one of the namespaces that is found from running
+Be sure that the namespace in the deploy image target matches one of the namespaces found from running

 ```
 ibmcloud cr namespaces